VRService

 UserCFrameEnabled

-Since the event fires locally, it can only be used in a LocalScript.
+Since this event fires locally, it can only be used in a LocalScript.

 Parameters